WISH YOU WERE HERE

 "Are you all packed up ready?"

-"Yeah," Dean replied, "all packed up, ready to go an' get on that damn friggin' plane - as if this day wasn't crap enough already."
+"Yeah," Dean replied; "all packed up, ready to go an' get on that stupid plane - as if this day wasn't crap enough already."

 He sighed, looking through the reception doors out into the parking lot, its gaily coloured floral displays and palm fringed entrance offering no comfort to him today.